AdnanHafeez/myProsperity/README.md

 git checkout dev

 # npm install
-install all node modules - downloads take a while do this if you want to run the site on the web or make changes to cordova build's html/js files You may get module dependency warnings or errors at this point.
-In many cases you can ignore these.
+Install all node modules - downloads take a while.
+Do this if you want to run the site on the web or make changes to cordova build's html/js files.
+You may get module dependency warnings or errors at this point.
+In many cases you can ignore these but please report them.
 If the "npm start" command below works and you don't get errors in the browser then you're probably good.

 # npm start
-run dev server so you can develope in a browser.
+The command above will run dev server at localhost:3012 so you can develope in a browser.
-Changes in files should cause app to reload launches at localhost:3012.
+Changes in files should cause app to reload

-# missing typescript definitions

-At this point (running "npm start") you may encounter typescript related build errors.
-Most of the time this is because the type definitions need to be updated or are missing.

-For example if you had a typescript error related to the react-router module you could edit package.json from:
-...

-  "devDependencies": {
-    "@types/core-js": "^0.9.34",
-    "@types/react-router": "^2.0.1",
-...

-To:
-...

-  "devDependencies": {
-    "@types/core-js": "^0.9.34",
-    "@types/react-router": "*",
-...

-Then run
-npm install --save-dev @types/react-router

-This should update the module itself and this change will be reflected in package.json like so:
-...

-  "devDependencies": {
-    "@types/core-js": "^0.9.34",
-    "@types/react-router": "^2.0.49",
-...

-# duplicate typescript definitions

-Some times you may get typescript errors indicating "duplicate" typescript definitions.
-This is usually caused when you install or update a module that is distributed with its own typescript definitions.
-For example if you install "bobs-module" and you install "@types/bobs-module" and you get "duplicate" errors then usually you simply need to uninstall @types/bobs-module like so: npm uninstall @types/bobs-module

 # npm build-cordova
-This to builds and bundles the web js files used by both cordova platform builds (Android and iOS) Essentially this just bundles the web application files and installs the js in the cordova subdirectory of the project.
+This command builds and bundles the web js files used by both cordova platform builds (Android and iOS) Essentially this just bundles the web application files and installs the js in the cordova subdirectory of the project.
+You would only need to run this command if you have made changes to the js source files.

  .----------------.  .----------------.  .----------------.  .----------------.  .----------------.  .----------------.  .----------------.